tanthanh85/network-automation-course/modules/02_concurrency/theory.md

     *   **Why it exists:** It simplifies Python's internal memory management and makes it easier to write code without worrying about complex issues.
     *   **Impact on Parallelism:** This means that if your Python code is doing heavy calculations (CPU-bound tasks), standard Python threads *cannot* make your program truly faster by running those calculations in parallel across multiple cores.
     *   **Impact on Concurrency (Good News for Network Automation!):** The GIL *releases* its "token" when your Python code is waiting for something external, like:
-        *   Waiting for a network device to respond.
+        *   Waiting for a network device to respond (e.g., SSH connection, API call).
         *   Waiting for data to be read from or written to a file.
         *   Waiting for a database query.
         *   This means that while one thread is waiting for the network, another thread *can* take the GIL token and do other Python work.
 This makes Python's **threading** useful for **I/O-bound** tasks (tasks that spend most of their time waiting for input/output).